-At 12.5 miles into your run, you will climb a couple hundred yards to trail #105.
+At 12.5 miles into your run, you will climb an old jeep road a couple hundred yards to trail #105.
 Following trail markings up to a lower ridgeline to the South, then the high ridgeline to the East.
 On this high section of trail #105, you go South to the end of the road for a spectacular overlook and refueling stop and aid station.
 From this overlook, you can look across the expanse, to areas you will be running later in the afternoon.

 Ultra Part D: Trail #105 (3.6 miles)

 This remote ATV trail passes through a dry, sparse, yet beautiful Juniper forest.
 After a mile or so of very gradual incline, you begin a rapid descent.